Copyright © 2002 jsd

 We can express the same idea in the form of an equation:

 The word “flow” in this expression has a very precise technical meaning, closely corresponding to one of the meanings it has in everyday life.
-For instance, water exhibits conservative flow.
-Water is not created or destroyed; it just flows from one region to another.
+For instance, loosely speaking, water exhibits conservative flow.
+To a good approximation, water is not created or destroyed; it just flows from one region to another.
 Any decrease in one region is exactly balanced by a simultaneous increase in an adjacent region.